News

 Ideal for: large screens, professional content creation, cinematic viewing

-Because of the higher pixel density, 4K displays deliver finer details and enhanced clarity, especially on larger screens.
+Due to the higher pixel density, 4K displays can present finer details and clearer images, especially on large screens.

 2K vs 4K: Side-by-Side Comparison